pamparamm/sd-perturbed-attention/README.md

 Implementation of [Self-Rectifying Diffusion Sampling with Perturbed-Attention Guidance (D. Ahn et al.)](https://ku-cvlab.github.io/Perturbed-Attention-Guidance/) as an extension for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and [SD WebUI (Forge)](https://github.com/lllyasviel/stable-diffusion-webui-forge).

+Works with SD1.5 and SDXL.

-Works with SD1.5, SDXL and Stable Cascade.
+Doesn't work correctly with Stable Cascade.

 > [!NOTE]
 > Paper and demo suggest using CFG scale 4.0 with PAG scale 3.0 applied to U-Net's middle layer 0, but feel free to experiment.